 Mine water levels rose again.
 One idea was to tunnel into the Contention for that pump's help.
 But silver's value headed downward.
 Half the Tombstone mining workforce were let go by 1886 summer's end.

-During Tombstone mining's flood problems, mine management planned to cut worker pay.
+During Tombstone mining's flood problems, mine management planned to cut employees pay.
 From $4/day to $3/day.
 Tombstone Miners went on strike.

 Then on May 10, 1884, the Hudson Bank in Tucson shut down.
 Tombstone's branch was in the Vizina & Cook Building on 5th & Allen Streets.
-Their teller closed up, heading for Tucson to investigate.
-Meanwhile, striking miners gathered at the bank door anxious to know about their own funds.
+Their teller closed up, heading for Tucson to figure it out.
+Meanwhile, striking miners gathered at the bank door anxiously inquiring about their own funds.
 Rumors started!
 That the cashier made off with their money!

 The sheriff stepped in, diverting possible vigilante action.
 The miners lost their money, since the Hudson Bank failed.
 It wasn't the teller's doing!